MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/New-MgChat.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
   - `[IsDeleted <Boolean?>]`: If set to true, the original message has been deleted.
   - `[MessageType <String>]`: chatMessageType

-MEMBERS <IMicrosoftGraphConversationMember\[]>: A collection of all the members in the chat.
+MEMBERS <IMicrosoftGraphConversationMember[]>: A collection of all the members in the chat.
 Nullable.
   - `[Id <String>]`:
   - `[DisplayName <String>]`: The display name of the user.
   - `[Roles <String[]>]`: The roles for that user.
 This property only contains additional qualifiers when relevant - for example, if the member has owner privileges, the roles property contains owner as one of the values.
 Similarly, if the member is a guest, the roles property contains guest as one of the values.
 A basic member should not have any values specified in the roles property.
   - `[VisibleHistoryStartDateTime <DateTime?>]`: The timestamp denoting how far back a conversation's history is shared with the conversation member.
 This property is settable only for members of a chat.

-MESSAGES <IMicrosoftGraphChatMessage\[]>: A collection of all the messages in the chat.
+MESSAGES <IMicrosoftGraphChatMessage[]>: A collection of all the messages in the chat.
 Nullable.
   - `[Id <String>]`:
   - `[Attachments <IMicrosoftGraphChatMessageAttachment1[]>]`: References to attached objects like files, tabs, meetings etc.
     - `[Content <String>]`: The content of the attachment.
 If the attachment is a rich card, set the property to the rich card object.
 This property and contentUrl are mutually exclusive.